An unidentified Fermi source emitting radio bursts in the Galactic bulge: Data and Burst Detection

 \subsubsection{VLA/realfast}

 To reduce the contributions from scattering and attempt to observe the intrinsic pulse structure, we carried out a higher-frequency observation, observing for three hours with the VLA observation at S-Band (2000-4000\, MHz frequency) in phased-array mode under program code 19B-313.
-We configured the observation to observe in 64 sub-bands each of 32\,MHz width, with 64 channels per subband, 100$\mu$s time resolution, recording dual polarization.
-The VLA configuration was A$\rightarrow$D.
+We configured the observation to observe in 64 sub-bands each of 32\,MHz width, with 64 channels per sub-band, 100$\mu$s time resolution, recording dual polarization.
+The observation was during the VLA reconfiguration from A to D (A$\rightarrow$D)